mongodb/mongo-java-driver-rx/docs/reference/content/getting-started/quick-tour.md

 ### Find the First Document in a Collection

-call the first() method on the result of the find() of method

-To get the first document in the collection, call the [first()]({{< apiref "com/mongodb/reactivestreams/client/MongoIterable.html#first--">}}) method on the [find()]({{< apiref "com/mongodb/reactivestreams/client/MongoCollection.html#find--">}}) operation. `collection.find().first()` returns the first document or if no document is found the `Observable` just completes.
+To get the first matching document in the collection, call the [first()]({{< apiref "com/mongodb/reactivestreams/client/MongoIterable.html#first--">}}) method on the [find()]({{< apiref "com/mongodb/reactivestreams/client/MongoCollection.html#find--">}}) operation. `collection.find().first()` returns the first document or if no document is found the `Observable` just completes.